shaunxcode/multi/README.md

 Multi is a simple utility higher order function for generating multi function/methods.
 Meaning it works in both a function and object method context retaining correct "this".

+The accepted "types" you can declare in an "arity signature" are:
+    func: function
+    num: number
+    str: string
+    arr: array
+    bool: boolean
+    obj: object
+    *: catch-all (ignores arity)

+An arity signature is constructed of one or more of the above (except for * which only makes sense alone) types seperated by comma with optional amounts of space e.g. "func, obj" and "  func  ,  obj " are the same.

 Examples:

     test = multi